 The card is also offering a generous 50,000 ThankYou® Points after you spend $4,000 in purchases on the card within the first three months of opening the account.
 If you redeem your points for travel through Citi's ThankYou® Travel Center, you get a 25% redemption bonus—meaning 50,000 points are worth $625 in travel.

 If you're looking for a card to cover your everyday spending, this is an excellent option.
-You'll earn a whopping 6% cash back on every dollar spent at U.S. supermarkets (on up to $6,000 a year; after that, the rewards rate drops to 1%), and 3% cash back at U.S. gas stations.
+You'll earn a whopping 6% cash back on every dollar spent at U.S. supermarkets (on up to $6,000 a year; after that, the rewards rate drops to 1%), and 3% cash back at U.S. gas stations and on select transit.

 All other purchases earn 1% cash back.
-The card does come with a $95 annual fee, but new applicants can earn a $250 statement credit after spending $1,000 on the card within the first three months of opening the account.
+The card does come with a $95 annual fee, but new applicants can earn a $250 statement credit after spending $1,000 on the card within the first 3 months of opening the account.
+Terms apply to American Express benefits and offers.
+Find out if you are matched to this card through Experian CreditMatchTM.

 Cardholders earn 3% cash back on every dollar spent at U.S. supermarkets (on up to $6,000 a year; after that, the rewards rate drops to 1%), 2% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back on everything else.
-You can also earn a $150 statement credit after spending $1,000 on the card in the first three months.
+You can also earn a $150 statement credit after spending $1,000 on the card in the first 3 months.
+Terms apply to American Express benefits and offers.
+Find out if you are matched to this card through Experian CreditMatchTM.

 APR: 14.74% to 24.74% depending on credit worthiness.